Prospective Applicant FAQ

 What are you looking for in a urology resident?

-Commitment to urology and a personality fit are the two most important features of our selection process.
-We understand that urology applicants are inherently a competitive bunch, and most will enter fantastic urology programs around the country.
+Commitment to urology and a personalized fit are the two most important features of our selection process.
+We understand that urology applicants are inherently competitive, and most will enter fantastic urology programs around the country.
 We seek men and women who are open-minded, appreciate a diverse resident cohort and patient population, can work well under the pressures of a surgical residency, and who appreciate humility.